 - You can connect to Sentry, so that all errors will be sent to your Sentry account.
 Add the token you got from Sentry in the config setting SENTRY_SDN and you're up and running! - Another source of crucial errors are things that did not even happen!
-For instance, a task to import prices from a day-ahead market, which you depend on later for scheduling.
-We added a new CLI task called flexmeasures monitor tasks, so you can be alerted when tasks have not successfully run at least so-and-so many minutes ago.
-The alerts will also come in via Sentry, but you can also send them to email addresses with the config setting FLEXMEASURES MONITORING MAIL RECIPIENTS.
+For instance, a (bot) user who is supposed to send data regularly, fails to connect with FlexMeasures.
+Or, a task to import prices from a day-ahead market, which you depend on later for scheduling, fails silently.